Germinari1/Artificial-Intelligence/README.md

-# Artificial-Intelligence
+# Minimax player for tictactoe
-A repository for AI and ML projects
+A Minimax player for tictactoe produced in Python, including a playable GUI. a Python interpreter and the module PyGame is needed in order to run the program.